-1.1 This model procedure provides a framework for managing cases of repeated short-term sickness absence.
-The procedure is intended to give clear guidance to all parties in dealing with short-term absence.
+- 1.1 This model procedure provides a framework for schools to manage cases of long-term sickness absence.
+The procedure is intended to give clear guidance to all parties in dealing with long-term absence. - 1.2 The definition of a long-term absence is one lasting a minimum of 28 calendar days.